What are the Signs of Ovulation?

 -

 Bloating.
-Some women may experience bloating when they ovulate.7 Others may not have this symptom of ovulation.
+Some women may experience bloating during ovulation.7 Others may not have this symptom of ovulation.

 -

 Heightened senses.
 Ovulation may affect your sense of smell, taste, or vision.
-You may experience a heightened sex drive as well.2
+You may experience a heightened sex drive as a symptom of ovulation well.2